The Complete Guide to Low-E Glass: Technology, Types, and Performance

 The Complete Guide to Low-E Glass: Technology, Types & Performance | KJM Group

-• 🛠️ Two Types: “Hard Coat” (older technology) and “Soft Coat” (modern, high performance).
+• 🛠️ Two Types: “Hard Coat” (older technology) has largely been replaced by “Soft Coat” (modern, high-performance technology applied in a vacuum).

 🎯 Interactive: Find Your Perfect Glass